-Team Fortress 2 is now this: it went free-to-play in June 2011, but the new unpaid players get stuck with a 50-slot backpack (as opposed to the standard of at least 300), being unable to gift or trade items, not getting cosmetic items from random drops, and only being able to craft a limited number of items.
+Team Fortress 2 is a subversion of this: when it went free-to-play in June 2011, the new unpaid players got stuck with a 50-slot backpack (as opposed to the standard of at least 300), being unable to gift or trade items, not getting cosmetic items from random drops, and only being able to craft a limited number of items.
 Thankfully, players still have access to all of the actual game code, namely all the weaponsnote although not possible to have every one of them with only 50 spaces, excluding certain promotional items which are all reskins, as well as all of the maps and all of the player-versus-player servers.
 Even the Mann Versus Machine has free servers that will let free players play any of the mission sets.
-So theoretically they can enjoy the same game (short of the cosmetics, which don't do anything anyways, and the storage space issue), and buying any item from the store will instantly upgrade you to Premium status (which gets all the perks of people who have bought the game).
+So theoretically they can enjoy the same game without paying to win.
+Buying any item from the store will instantly upgrade you to Premium status (which gets all the perks of people who have bought the game).
 On top of that, the cheapest item is only 49 cents (though you need a minimum deposit of $5 into your Steam wallet if you don't have it already).
 Additionally, people who owned the game before it went F2P got a special untradeable Proof of Purchase hat.

 Interestingly, over half of TF2 players have the Proof of Purchase hat.
 So, most active players have not only bought the game, but did so before it became free.
 It seems Valve made the game free because they realized that nearly all the people who were ever going to buy the game already had and decided they needed to think of ways to pump more money out of those players.
 Like buying keys to open crates.
 As Valve reported12 TIMES THE REVENUE of their previous Pay-To-Play model, the transition to Free-To-Play certainly paid off.